-- 21. Make your counterexamples concrete and specific.
-Proofs need to be entirely general, but counterexamples should be concrete.
+- 20. Make your counterexamples concrete and specific.
+Proofs need to be entirely general, but counterexamples should be absolutely concrete.
 When you provide an example or counterexample, make it as specific as possible.
-For a set, for example, you must specify its elements, and for a function you must specify the corresponding relation (possibly an algebraic rule) and its domain and codomain.
-Do not say things like "f could be one-to-one but not onto"; instead, provide an actual function f that is one-to-one but not onto. - 22.
-Do not include examples in proofs.
+For a set, for example, you must name its elements, and for a function you must give its rule.
+Do not say things like " $\theta$ could be one-to-one but not onto"; instead, provide an actual function $\theta$ that is one-to-one but not onto. - 21.
+Don't include examples in proofs.
 Including an example very rarely adds anything to your proof.
-If your logic is sound, then it does not need an example to back it up.
-If your logic is bad, a dozen examples will not help it (see Guideline 19).
-There are only two valid reasons to include an example in a proof: if it is a counterexample disproving something, or if you are performing complicated manipulations in a general setting and the example is just to help the reader understand what you are saying. - 23.
+If your logic is sound, then it doesn't need an example to back it up.
+If your logic is bad, a dozen examples won't help it (see rule 18).
+There are only two valid reasons to include an example in a proof: if it is a counterexample disproving something, or if you are performing complicated manipulations in a general setting and the example is just to help the reader understand what you are saying. - 22.
 Use scratch paper.
 Finding your proof will be a long, potentially messy process, full of false starts and dead ends.
 Do all that on scratch paper until you find a real proof, and only then break out your clean paper to write your final proof carefully.
+Do not hand in your scratch work!